Contact

 Research and teaching

-For an overview of my work, see Projects.
-I share tools for helping students improve at analytical reading and reasoning, as well as materials for instructors interested in incorporating argument visualization into their classes, on my website Philosophy Mapped
+See projects for an overview of some of my research.
+I share tools for helping students improve at analytical reading and reasoning as well as materials for instructors interested in incorporating argument visualization into their classes on my website Philosophy Mapped

-My work has been covered by Inside Higher Ed, Higher Ed Dive, Futurity, Heterodox Academy, Dietrich College, and Princeton Alumni Weekly
+My teaching and research has been covered by Inside Higher Ed, Higher Ed Dive, Futurity, Heterodox Academy, CMU, and Princeton Alumni Weekly

 Areas of Specialization

+Improving reasoning and communication.
+AI for social good.
 Psychology of reasoning.
 Philosophy of psychology.
-Ethics, especially moral psychology and metaethics, Improving reasoning and communication
+Ethics, especially moral psychology and metaethics

 Areas of Competence